 Not all blogs are created equal in terms of commenting options.
-Some blogs use the Disqus functionality, others use ‘Comment Luv’ while others have the standard comment boxes to leave your name, website and email address.
+Some blogs use Disqus functionality, others use ‘Comment Luv’.
+While others have the standard comment boxes to leave your name, website and email address.

-I personally prefer the simple comment boxes as it means that I don’t have to log in to a separate app to leave a comment.
+I personally prefer simple comment boxes.
+It means that I don’t have to log in to a separate app to leave a comment.
 It also means that my audience can easily leave comments on my blog as well.

-This will eventually grow your blog traffic over time as one link can be equal to one visitor to your site every single day of the week.
+This will eventually grow your blog traffic over time.
+One link can be equal to one visitor to your site every single day of the week.

 2. Create Fresh Content Regularly

-You will be seen as the authority in your niche for your focus topic so people will remember that and send referrals your way so that you can grow your audience.
+You will be seen as the authority in your niche for your focus topic.
+People will remember that and send referrals your way so that you can grow your audience.

-The beauty of publishing content is that you can create it in batches and schedule posts out for 1-3 months at any one time freeing you up to promote that content soon after it has been published.
+The beauty of publishing content is that you can create it in batches and schedule posts out for 1-3 months at any one time.
+This frees you up to promote that content soon after it has been published.

 3. Share Your Post on Social Media